Policies & Procedures

 Students are expected to maintain a level of scholastic achievement that allows them to meet the grade requirements for graduation.
 Students remain in good standing when they maintain a UTSA grade point average (GPA) of 2.0 or higher.
 Students who fail to maintain the minimum required GPA of 2.0 in all work attempted at UTSA will be placed on academic warning, academic probation, or academic dismissal as appropriate.
 Students seeking degrees in the College of Architecture, the College of Business, the College of Engineering, or planning to major in Biology, should refer to the UTSA Undergraduate Catalog for additional minimum grade requirements.

 If a grade of “D+,” “D,” “D-,” or “F” is earned in the first attempt, the grade may be replaced in the UTSA GPA if the same course is repeated at UTSA.
 An individual course may be repeated only once to replace the grade in the UTSA GPA.
+A grade of W" does not count as an attempt for purposes of grade replacement.
 Grades in subsequent retakes will be averaged.
 A student will be allowed to replace up to four grades in their UTSA GPA.
 Replacement grades will be figured into the UTSA GPA, however all grades will remain on the student’s official academic record.

 Should a student attempt a class three or more times (including W grades), the student will be assessed an additional fee above normal tuition.